Full Day Tour: Rila Monastery & Melnik

 Small group tour, which other people may join.

-Pickup: 08:00 am from your accommodation in Sofia.
+Pickup: 8:00 am from the backside of Alexander Nevski Cathedral (Restaurant La Cattedrale).
+Hotel pick up is optional.
 Expected time for your return in Sofia - 18:30 pm;

 Total transfer time: 6 hrs total